merveenoyan/siglip/README.md

 # SigLIP Projects 📎📓

-[Taken from the Model Card]

 SigLIP is [CLIP](https://huggingface.co/docs/transformers/model_doc/clip), a multimodal model, with a better loss function.
 The sigmoid loss operates solely on image-text pairs and does not require a global view of the pairwise similarities for normalization.
 This allows further scaling up the batch size, while also performing better at smaller batch sizes.

 **Update:** SigLIP 2 is released today, here's [an intuitive explanation](https://huggingface.co/blog/siglip2) about what's new, and Naflex variant.